 That’s it!
 I’m willing to bet you probably have most of these ingredients on hand.
 Well, except the secret ingredient that makes this soup rich and creamy while keeping it vegan and soy-free.

-A secret ingredient!
-What makes this tomato soup so creamy?
+What makes this vegan tomato soup so creamy?

 I’m glad you asked!
 Most creamy tomato soups are made with heavy cream.
 I considered going the soy creamer route but I decided I wanted to keep this soup soy free.
 Then I thought about adding coconut milk but coconut milk has a distinct flavor.
 So what adds richness and creaminess without changing the flavor?